RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Object/ObjectTileGrip/README.md

 - `CSide`
 Determines to which side of the tile the object has to collide, it can be 0(CSIDE_FLOOR), 1(CSIDE_LWALL), 2(CSIDE_RWALL) or 3(CSIDE_ROOF)
 - `xOffset`
-Horizontal offset of the object
+Horizontal offset of the object.
 - `yOffset`
-Vertical offset of the object
+Vertical offset of the object.
 - `cPlane`
-Collision plane to take into account
+Collision plane to take into account.

 ## Return Value
-Sets CheckResult to true if there was collision, false otherwise
+Sets CheckResult to true if there was collision, false otherwise.

 ## Syntax
 ```